-Sports betting can be an intense experience.
+So why did we write our guide, Sports Betting for Dummies?
+Well, sports betting can be an intense experience.
 Athletic and motorized competitions abound and both enthusiasts and speculators pool their money in everything from NFL Football Betting to Premiership Betting.
 As if athletic and motor sports didn’t offer enough to bet on, punters can wager on politics and virtual sports.

 At first glance, the list of options at the best sports betting jackpots can seem overpowering even to a veteran gambler.
-Jackpot Finder will offer tips to help novices settle down into the world of online sports betting and guide them responsibly into a rewarding pastime.
+So here we have our version of sports betting for dummies.
+Jackpot Finder’s own tips to help novices settle down into the world of online sports betting and guide them responsibly into a rewarding pastime.

 It may seem cliché, but if there is absolutely nothing else that players should take away from this guide, it should be the importance of keeping this in mind.